biona001/Virtual-Cell-Challenge-2026/README.md

 + Model 3: Public method (Concept bottleneck models, SquiDiff, models from last year, etc)
 + Model 4: Our own thing

+## Important things to consider

++ Is the given cell line from humans?
+  + If so, what tissue(s)?
++ Are the cell lines cancerous?
++ Are there DMSO controls (chemical exposure)?
+Probably not but good to keep in mind